Nobuhiko Takada: Matches against wrestlers

 Takada fought his next match at Pride 5 against Ultimate Fighting Championship tournament winner Mark Coleman.
 This was the second instance of a worked fight in Takada's career given in an attempt to increase his fleeting popularity.
 Despite outweighing Takada by 40 pounds, Coleman was chosen as his opponent because his previous losses to low-ranked fighters would make the result more credible.
 He described the treat as "It was what it was.
 I needed to support my family.
 They guaranteed me another fight after that and I needed that security.
 It was what it was.
 I'm going to leave it at that."
 It was being argued Takada did not know of this fixing and ignored Coleman's intentions to throw the fight.

 Despite these considerations, the match was noted to fail at working seamlessly.
-Takada opened it earning a yellow card when he grabbed the ropes to avoid being taken down, while Coleman had to abstain visibly from land strikes on the ground when he scored another takedown.
+Takada opened it earning a yellow card when he grabbed the ropes to avoid being taken down, while Coleman had to abstain visibly from landing strikes on the ground when he scored another takedown.
 After some scrambling, Coleman achieved dominant position and pursued a neck crank and a keylock, but the first round ended right after.
 At the second, Coleman took Takada down again, but he gave up his position into Takada's guard and the Japanese locked a heel hook, making him tap out theatrically.

 Takada was then pitted against Mark Kerr, Mark Coleman's teammate, at Pride 6.
 Unlike the previous, this match is generally acknowledged as a non-fixed fight, although Kerr reported he was offered a bonus payment in exchange for fighting a technical bout instead of using ground and pound.
 As such, Kerr went to claim he would defeat Takada by a submission move in less time than Rickson Gracie had done in Takada's debut.
 The fight was also promoted as Kerr taking revenge for Coleman.

 Started the match, Takada came out with punches, driving Kerr to clinch.
 The American executed a single leg takedown, but Takada escaped and returned to standing, where he started scoring quick low kicks.
 Kerr took him down again, though, and achieved side control.
 From there, he locked an Americana, forcing Takada to tap out.
 The fight ended at 3:05, two minutes less than the first fight between Takada and Gracie, as Kerr had meant.

 At PRIDE 7, Takada faced fellow professional wrestler Alexander Otsuka.
 The match, another worked venture, is controversial about whether it was billed as a mixed martial arts fight or a professional wrestling match.
 It is not included in Takada's fight record on the Sherdog website, though is in his PRIDE official record.
 The match saw Otsuka landing a fisherman suplex before Takada locked a rear naked choke for the tap out.